amit4184/ezyresource/docs/ec-designer/product-setup/custom-product-flow.md

 If everything is correct, click Save.

 ## **Need Help?**

-If you're stuck, don’t worry — just email us at support@ezycreate.com or send your thoughts to feedback@ezycreate.com.
+If you're stuck, don’t worry — just email us at support@ezycreate.com